minima-global/minidocs/docs/ambassador.md

 The Ambassador Program is administered using a bot.
 Here are some useful commands to help you track your progress, to use them head to **#check-tier**

 :::note Review your info
-rank!member info
+/memberinfo
 :::

 :::note Check your progress
-rank!member stats
+/rank
 :::

-::note Check monthly leader table rank!server top members month
+:::note Check monthly leader table

+/top members server

 :::

 ## What is the Ambassador Lounge?